corcorana/restingIAF/iaf_manu.md

 abstract: "Individual alpha frequency (IAF) is a promising electrophysiological marker of interindividual differences in cognitive function.
 IAF has been linked with  trait-like differences in information processing and general intelligence, and provides an empirical basis for the definition of individualised frequency bands.
 In this paper, we describe an automated method for deriving the two most common estimators of IAF: peak alpha frequency (PAF) and centre of gravity (CoG).
 These indices are calculated from resting-state power spectra that have been smoothed by a Savitzky-Golay filter (SGF).
 We evaluated the performance characteristics of this SGF analysis routine in both empirical and simulated EEG datasets.
 Application of the SGF technique to resting-state data from $n=63$ healthy adults resulted in 61 PAF, and 62 CoG estimates.
 The statistical properties of these estimates were consistent with previous studies.
 Analysis of simulated electrophysiological signals revealed that the automated SGF routine reliably extracts target alpha components, even under relatively noisy spectral conditions.
 The routine consistently outperformed a simpler method of automated peak localisation that did not involve spectral smoothing.
 The SGF technique is fast, open-source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated within the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
 As such, it affords a convenient opportunity for improving the reliability and replicability of future IAF-related research."
 ---

-**Keywords**: Individual alpha frequency; Peak frequency; Centre of gravity; Alpha rhythm; Posterior dominant rhythm; Savitzky-Golay filter
+**Keywords**: Alpha; Individual alpha frequency; Peak frequency; Centre of gravity; Posterior dominant rhythm; Savitzky-Golay filter

-^a^Cognition & Philosophy Laboratory, School of Philosophical, Historical and International Studies, Clayton, VIC 3800, Australia
+^a^Cognition & Philosophy Laboratory, School of Philosophical, Historical and International Studies, Monash University, Clayton, VIC 3800, Australia

 ^b^Cognitive Neuroscience Laboratory, School of Psychology, Social Work and Social Policy, University of South Australia, Magill, SA 5072, Australia

 ^c^Max Planck Institute for Psycholinguistics, Nijmegen, 6500 AH, The Netherlands

+^\*^**Corresponding author at**: Cognition & Philosophy Laboratory, Room E672, Menzies Building, 20 Chancellors Walk, Monash University, VIC 3800, Australia

+E-mail address: andrew.corcoran1\@monash.edu

+**Conflicts of interest**: None.

+**Role of funding source**: This work was partially supported by funding from the University of South Australia Ehrenberg-Bass Institute for Marketing Science.
+This funding supported the first author while he collected and analysed the empirical EEG dataset reported in this manuscript.
+The Institute had no influence on the design, analysis, or interpretation of the reported study.

 # Introduction
 Oscillatory activity is an inherent property of neurons and neuronal assemblies, and the timing of oscillatory dynamics is thought to encode information [e.g. @buzsaki2004;@fries2005;@vanrullen2016].